rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-5/README.md

 Let's create an ArgoCD application that will periodically check our deployment repository, compare it with the deployment running in the cluster and update the cluster instance if necessary.

-Run the following command to create a file named `application.yaml`:
+Run the following command in a `Bash` shell to create a file named `application.yaml`:
 ```bash
 cat <<EOF > application.yaml
 apiVersion: argoproj.io/v1alpha1